mrseanryan/windows-scripts/git/git-notes.md

 //this pushes - and makes sure no one else made changes since (on this branch) git push --force-with-lease

+//update from a different branch (other than master) git fetch && git rebase origin/mfe/branch-name

 //this pulls remote changes on this branch git pull